Daylan-s-Portfolio/Galaxies/README.md

 This project processes three JWST MIRI FITS images taken with filters **f770w**, **f1130w**, and **f1500w**.
-I build an RGB composite image from these three filters and perform additional data analyses to demonstrate our data science skills in R. These extra analyses include:
+I build an RGB composite image from these three filters and perform additional data analyses to demonstrate my data science skills in R.

+These extra analyses include:

 \- Visualizing each filter individually.

+\- Create an RBG image by combining filters

 \- Computing summary statistics.